alinaqi2000/my-portfolio/content/projects/QuickPaisa - QR Payment App.md

 ---
 layout: Post
-title: Agency website design for devops company
+title: QuickPaisa - QR Payment App
-description: Lorem ipsum dolor sit amet consectetur adipiscing elit mattis faucibus odio feugiat arcu scelerisque drogon sit amenot.
+description: With QuickPaisa, users can easily make payments to brands by scanning their unique QR codes, eliminating the need for cash or card transactions.
 date: '2022-11-21'
 tags:
-  - next-js
+  - Dart
-  - mdx
+  - Flutter
-  - react
+  # - prisma
 logo:
-  src: /icons/logo-1.svg
+  src: /icons/quickpaisa-logo-with-name.png
   alt: Company X
 images:
-  - src: /projects/project-1.png
+  - src: /projects/project-4.png
     alt: image alt text
     overlay:
-      src: /projects/project-1-mobile.png
+      src: /projects/project-4-mobile.png
       alt: overlay image
-  - src: /projects/project-2.png
+  - src: /projects/project-4.png
     alt: image alt text
 attributes:
   - label: Duration
-    value: 3 Months
+    value: 6 months
   - label: Role
-    value: GraphQL Database
+    value: Accessibility
 ---

-Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
-Using Markdown is different than using a WYSIWYG editor.
-In an application like Microsoft Word, you click buttons to format words and phrases, and the changes are visible immediately.
-Markdown isn’t like that.
-When you create a Markdown-formatted file, you add Markdown syntax to the text to indicate which words and phrases should look different.
+QuickPaisa is a QR payment app that provides a convenient and secure way for users to transfer and receive money using QR codes.
+With QuickPaisa, users can easily make payments to brands by scanning their unique QR codes, eliminating the need for cash or card transactions.
+The app aims to streamline the payment process and enhance the user experience by leveraging QR code technology.

 ### Paragraphs